hathawayj/remark-template/README.md

 - Read the full guide to [remark markdown](https://github.com/gnab/remark/wiki)
 - Press `C` to clone a display; then press `P` to switch to presenter mode.
 Open help menu with `h`

+## Github Action Settings

+You will need to adjust the settings for the github action to create the pdf of your presentation.

+![github_action_settings.png]

 Fork this repository to get started!